 My covers, other images, and nonfiction may have all rights reserved or be under tighter Creative Commons licenses.
 See the copyright notices for those individual works.
 The copyright notices for my nonfiction at duskpeterson.com can be found at the bottom of each page at this site.

 There are no restrictions on what sort of changes you may make to the original work in your fanwork.
 AU my works, slash 'em, het 'em, gen 'em, slice and dice 'em however you want.
 Just be sure to credit Dusk Peterson, duskpeterson.com, and archiveofourown.org/users/duskpeterson for the original story.

 If you have any questions about my stories ("Does this world you've created have this particular custom?"), feel free to e-mail me.

-By the same token, I reserve the right to totally screw up my readers' expectations of what's going to happen next.
+By the same token, I reserve the right to totally mess up my readers' expectations of what's going to happen next.

-"[Fan fiction writers] don't have my characters.
+"[Fanfiction writers] don't have my characters.
 They have their own versions of my characters.
 And they're not in my world; they're in their own simulacrum . . .